-While they may not look or taste just like the originals, it is possible to grow peaches from seed pits.
-It will take several years before fruiting occurs and, in some cases, it may not happen at all.
+While they may not look or taste just like the originals, it’s possible to grow peaches from seed pits.
+It will take several years before fruiting occurs, and in some cases, it may not happen at all.
 Whether or not a seed-grown peach tree produces any fruit usually depends on the type of peach pit it derived from.
 Just the same, whether or not the peach pit germinates depends on the peach variety.

 Germinating Peach Pits

 Although you can plant a peach pit directly in the soil during fall and wait for spring germination nature’s way, you can also store the seed until early winter (Dec/Jan.) and then induce germination with cold treatment or stratification.
 After soaking the pit in water for about an hour or two, place it in a plastic bag with slightly moist soil.
-Store this in the refrigerator (away from fruit with temps between 34-42 degrees F).
+Store this in the refrigerator, away from fruit, in temps between 34 and 42 degrees F. (-6 C.).

 Keep a check for germination, as germinating peach pits may take anywhere from a few weeks to a couple months or more—and that’s if you’re lucky.
 In fact, it may not germinate at all so you’ll want to try several varieties.
 Eventually, one will germinate.

 Note: While it’s certainly not required, some people have found success by removing the hull (outer pit) from the actual seed inside prior to the cold treatment.

 How to Plant a Peach Pit

 Plant the peach pit about 3 to 4 inches (8-10 cm.) deep and then cover it with about an inch (2.5 cm.) or so of straw or similar mulch for overwintering.
 Water during planting and then only when dry.
 By spring, if the peach was any good, you should see sprouting and a new peach seedling will grow.